Notorious-AFK/TripwirePi/README.md

 # Critical Configurations
-# 1. Foreword
+## 1. Foreword
 Do not directly copy the examples provided below as this would lead back to this project site revealing the device as a honeypot.
 The examples are provided in order to guide the installing party to best possibly decieve an attacker into triggering the device, therefore the following configuration are vital to the devices functionality.

-# 2. Hostname and deceptive logistics
+## 2. Hostname and deceptive logistics
 A common indication of device purpose in any corporate network is matching the corporate naming scheme used by adjacent devices and naming the fake service provided by the honeypot.
 Say the honeypot is to be located in Bristol among the internal servers.

-The company naming scheme could be for example: LOCATION-OS-SERVICE##
+The company naming scheme could be for example:
+ * LOCATION-OS-SERVICE##

-Therefore an Active Directory Windows Server in Bristol could be: "BRI-WS-AD01"
+Therefore an Active Directory Windows Server in Bristol could be:
+ * "BRI-WS-AD01"

 In this example the honeypot is masqueraded as a “log collector” in the network.
-The name for this honeypot is: BRI-LX-LOG01 When configuring the hostname it is important to keep in mind the implications this creates and perform tests for the best possibility of deception.
+The example name for this honeypot is: BRI-LX-LOG01

+When configuring the hostname it is important to keep in mind the implications this creates and perform tests for the best possibility of deception.
-        - What services can be seen externally?
+ * What services can be seen externally?
-        - What network traffic is the device generating? o	HTTP/HTTPS, URL's o	Destination IP’s
+ * What network traffic is the device generating?
+   * HTTP/HTTPS, URL's
+   * Destination IP’s
-        - Does the externally availbable information make sense logistically? o	SSH on a Log Collector linux machine serving as a backend service port o Deceptive o SSH on a file server fetching updates from raspbian.org? o Poor Deception
+ * Does the externally availbable information make sense logistically?
+   * SSH on a Log Collector linux machine serving as a backend service port
+     * Deceptive
+   * SSH on a file server fetching updates from raspbian.org?
+     * Poor Deception
-        - Is the device and its supplied service placed in a part of the network that corelates with its purpose? o SSH log server in a server VLAN o Deceptive o SSH log server on a guest Wifi VLAN o Poor Deception
+   * Is the device and its supplied service placed in a part of the network that corelates with its purpose?
+     * SSH log server in a server VLAN
+       * Deceptive
+     * SSH log server on a guest Wifi VLAN
+       * Poor Deception